 Who Should Buy the 256GB iPhone 8

-While 64GB will be the perfect size for some people, others might want to the peace of mind that comes with the 256GB iPhone 8 or iPhone 8 Plus.
+The 64GB will be the perfect size for some people, but others might want to the peace of mind that comes with the 256GB iPhone 8 or iPhone 8 Plus.
+Here’s who should think about buying the larger model:

 - You store a lot of your Movies and Music locally.